0xfffxfff/pksl-bktrio/README.md

-# Mikrobes
+# pksl bktrios

-You will need to configure an `.env` or `.env.local` file from `.env.example` and provide the contract address and the alchemy api key.

----
+This repo is the minting interface for [pksl.bktr.io](https://pksl.bktr.io).
+Hosted with Netlify.

+## Info

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This app is based on the [Rainbowkit](https://github.com/rainbow-me/rainbowkit/tree/main/examples) examples.
+It is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started

+You will need to configure an `.env` or `.env.local` file from `.env.example` and provide the contract address and the Alchemy API key.

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev